 OBJECTIVE: The primary objective of this paper was to analyze alternative dosing considerations based on certain patient populations.

 METHODS: This was a retrospective literature evaluation of data related to trauma patients, associated incidence of VTE, and alternative dosing strategies.

 RESULTS: The standard enoxaparin dosing of 30mg subcutaneously administered twice daily puts patients with elevated body mass index and total body weight at increased risk for subtherapeutic antiXa levels.

 CONCLUSION: Body mass index and total body weight affect the pharmacokinetics of enoxaparin.
 AntiXa measurements should be considered for these trauma patients to ensure proper VTE prophylaxis.
 The current standard dosing should be adjusted based on antiXa levels in specific patient populations.

 Owens JT.
 Decreasing VTE with Increased Lovenox Dosing in Trauma Patients.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.